 When an SB reaches the head of the array's scheduling queue it starts an execution.
 The SB contains the name of a Python observing script, which is run by the Control sub-system and passed a Python representation of the SB content.
 The observing scripts, which reside in the Science Software Requirements (SSR) module of the software, use the SB content to determine the necessary execution sequence.
-The observing script commands the Control sub-system with sequences of scans and subscans.
-The scan and subscan specifications specify for each subscan the tuning, phase center and antenna pointing, calibration device position, intent metadata (to convey the purpose of the scan/subscan), and other parameters that may need controlling from the observing script level.
-Control executes the scan/subscan sequences by commanding all relevant hardware, the relevant correlator sub-system (Baseline (BL) or Atacama Compact Array (ACA)) and the Total Power Processor (TPP).
-Subscans, and most actions performed by the Control and correlator sub-systems, start and end on 48 ms (Timing Event) boundaries which are accurately synchronised among the whole system.
-The subscans result in raw data files being sent to the Archive sub-system incrementally during the observation, and the metadata rows being sent directly to the online Telescope Calibration (TelCal4) sub-system through CORBA-based services.
-TelCal publishes results from calibration scans it reduces by sending them back to the Control sub-system (Data Capture, specifically) as calibration tables, where they are displayed by GUIs to allow Operator and AoD evaluation of the observation progress, as received by the observing script to apply online corrections e.g. for antenna pointing and focus.
+The observing script commands the Control sub-system with sequences of scans and sub-scans.
+The scan and sub-scan specifications specify for each sub-scan the tuning, phase center and antenna pointing, calibration device position, intent metadata (to convey the purpose of the scan/sub-scan), and other parameters that may need controlling from the observing script level.
+Control executes the scan/sub-scan sequences by commanding all relevant hardware, the relevant correlator sub-system (The 64-input Correlator (BL) or the Atacama Compact Array (ACA) Correlator) and the ACA Spectrometer.
+The sub-scans, and most actions performed by the Control and correlator sub-systems, start and end on 48 ms (Timing Event) boundaries which are accurately synchronized among the whole system.
+The sub-scans result in raw data files being sent to the Archive sub-system incrementally during the observation, and the metadata rows being sent directly to the online Telescope Calibration (TelCal4) sub-system through CORBA-based services.
+TelCal publishes results from calibration scans it reduces by sending them back to the Control sub-system (Data Capture, specifically) as calibration tables, where they are displayed by GUIs to allow Operator and the Astronomer on Duty (AoD) evaluation of the observation progress, as received by the observing script to apply online corrections, e.g. for antenna pointing and focus.
 The Control sub-system writes all the metadata tables to the archive at the end of the observation.

-4http://adsabs.harvard.edu/abs/2011ASPC..442..277B
+$^{^{4}} http://adsabs.harvard.edu/abs/2011 ASPC..442..277 B$